 Hi!
 My name is David Whitten.
-I’m interested in the general history of the glass manufacturing industry in the United States, but especially within the sphere of container glass, electrical insulators and tableware (both pressed and blown).
+I’m interested in the general history of the glass manufacturing industry in the United States, and especially within the sphere of container glass, electrical insulators and tableware (both pressed and blown).

 The glassmaking industry in the US is a huge field that dates back to the 1600s, and covers a vast array of items and applications, including both handmade and machine-made glass.